Hard Math Equation Copy And Paste

 ∫∫∫V f(x, y, z) dV = ∫abg1(x)g2(x)h1(x,y)h2(x,y) f(x, y, z) dz dy dx

-This equation calculates the volume integral of a function f(x, y, z) over a three-dimensional region V. The limits of integration define the boundaries of this region.
-Understanding how to set up these limits correctly is crucial for solving triple integral problems.
+This equation calculates the volume integral of a function f(x, y, z) over a three-dimensional region V. Now, the limits of integration define the boundaries of this region.
+Practically speaking, understanding how to set up these limits correctly is crucial for solving triple integral problems.
 Applications include calculating the mass or center of mass of a three-dimensional object, determining the volume of complex shapes, and solving problems in fluid dynamics.

 B. Divergence Theorem: